fametrano/fametrano.github.io/bbt.md

 consensus), and monetary theory elements of bitcoin are also represented in the attempt to convey the interdisciplinarity of the topic.

+## Prerequisites

+There are no strict prerequisites, even if previous familiarity with number theory, algebra, and a computer science mindset might help to appreciate the course.
+Curiosity towards the cultural relevance of the interplay between theory, practice, economic incentives, technology, and politics might result more relevant than a rigorous formal mathematical approach.

 ## Contents

 * Hash functions, hash pointers, blockchain, Merkle tree